On the origin of ambiguity in efficient communication

 \section{Acknowledgements}

+This work has been supported by the Secretary for Universities and Research of the Ministry of Economy and Knowledge of the Government of Catalonia and the Cofund programme of the Marie Curie Actions of the 7th R\&D Framework Programme of the European Union, the research projects 2009SGR1079, FFI201123356 (JF) and the James S. McDonnell Foundation (BCM).
+The final version is published in \textit{The Journal of Logic, Language and Information} and is available at http://link.springer.com/.
 We would like to thank the members of the Centre de Ling\"u\'istica Te\`orica that attended the course on ambiguity for postgraduate students we taught within the PhD program on cognitive scicence and language (fall semester, 2010).
-The development of many of the ideas contained in this article has benefited from the multiple questions, observations and critical remarks they raised.
-We are especially grateful to Joan Mascar\'o and to Eulàlia Bonet for their help with the phonological aspects of ambiguity, and to M. Teresa Espinal for many interesting discussions during the elaboration process of this study.
-We finally express our gratitude to Adriana Fasanella, Carlos Rubio, Francesc-Josep Torres and Ricard Sol\'e for carefully reading a first version of this article and providing us with multiple improvements.
-This work has been supported by the projects 2009SGR1079, FFI2011-23356 (JF) and the James S. McDonnell Foundation (BCM).
+We are especially grateful to M. Teresa Espinal for many interesting discussions during the elaboration process of this study and to Adriana Fasanella, Carlos Rubio, Francesc-Josep Torres and Ricard Sol\'e for carefully reading a first version of this article and providing us with multiple improvements.
+We also wish to express our gratitude to two anonymous reviewers for several remarks that helped us to clarify and strengthen our proposal.